 Painting with the Pantry: Using spice as paint!
+(Blog + Gallery)

 Painting with the Pantry was a free Art Therapy facebook live stream event that I facilitated on Saturday the 4th of April.
-I created this event in response to the pandemic situation and the starting of lockdown measures in Australia and across the world.
+I created this free event in response to the pandemic situation and the starting of lockdown measures in Australia and across the world.
 Click here for facebook video recording to follow along with - (please excuse the awkward beginning, some technical difficulties were experienced with starting.
 Haha).

 All you need to do to replicate this process is find some powdered spices which have a strong pigment and other things such as berries and coffee.
-Mix these with a very small amount of water and test how they come out on your page, add more ingredients or more or less water to get desired pigmentation.
+Mix these with a very small amount of water and test how they come out on your page.
+Add more ingredient or more or less water to get desired transparency or opaqueness.
 Once dry, you may notice some powder left over on the paper.
 You can choose to leave this stuck to the page or rub it off.

 Also, for parents with young children a spice paint can be made with flours which is taste safe.
 Click here for the youtube tutorial.
-In the below photo are some ingredients I tested.
+In the below photo are some ingredients I have tested.
 Once dried, I rubbed off the remaining powder to see if it successfully stained the paper.
 I hope this helps with your ideas.
 Scroll to bottom for a slideshow gallery of the art made in this event by myself and some participants who have given permission to share.